Webmarkets/DNN-Files/Scripts/global/schema_generator/README.md

 httpdocs/DesktopModules/DNNGo_xBlog/Skins/Classic/view_article_info.html
 ```

+* __NOTE__: *This may not be the skin used on the site you're working on.
+Make sure to verify that whatever skin folder you edit is the correct one.
+This will not work otherwise!*

 2. Add this span tag to the page.
 You can place it near the title tag of the blog post.
 Location isn't very important as long as it is inside the template.

 ```html
 <span style="display:none;" id="date-data">$DataItem.PublishTime</span>
 ```

+3. For the script to read blog titles and images, you'll need to add IDs to the tags with this information.
+Find the h1 or h3 tag with the class `detail-title` and give it an id of __detail-title__.
+Then, find the img tag with a source of `${xf.ViewPicture($DataItem)}`, and give it an id of __head-img__.

 3. Save your changes and upload through FTP